trdischat/grouproll/README.md

 All of these options are disabled by default, but they can be individually enabled in the module configuration settings.

 ## System Compatibility
 This module was designed for the D&D 5e system.
-The module also provides limited support for certain group rolls in older versions of the Pathfinder 2e system.
-Unfortunately, due to major changes to the data structure in the PF2e system, support for the current version of that system had to be dropped.
+Older versions of the module also provided limited support for certain group rolls in older versions of the Pathfinder 2e system.
+Unfortunately, due to major changes to the data structure in the PF2e system, support for that system has been dropped.

 ## License